jam13c/k8s_istio/k8s/demo1/readme.md

             - `label` otherk8s constructs can do matches on these
             - `annotation` provideinformation to users/tools. not used to identify the pod
         - `spec` desired state of the resource.
-    - List the pod `kubectl get pod nginx`
+    - List the pod `kubectl get pod echoweb`
-    - exec a bash terminal `kubectl exec -it nginx -- bash`
+    - exec a bash terminal `kubectl exec -it echoweb -- bash`
-    - Delete `kubectl delete pod nginx`
+    - Delete `kubectl delete pod echoweb`

 2. Deploy a replicaset ```kubectl apply -f 02_replicaset.yaml```
     - Manages a group of pod replicas across a cluster